-- > TAF shall not implement any system that will result in patients paying more for an inexpensive drug than they would for a high-cost drug; however, TAF may require a minimum claim amount for accumulated claims in order to avoid the administrative burden and cost of reimbursing multiple small claims. - For patients who are receiving assistance with health insurance premiums through a TAF disease program, TAF will provide the premium system grants directly to the insurance company or shall make grants payable to the patient upon proof that the recipient incurred such cost.
+- > TAF cannot implement any system that will result in patients paying more for an inexpensive drug than they would for a high-cost drug; however, TAF may require a minimum claim amount for accumulated claims to avoid the administrative burden and cost of reimbursing multiple small claims. - For patients who are receiving assistance with health insurance premiums through a TAF disease program, TAF will provide the premium system grants directly to the insurance company or will make grants payable to the patient upon proof that the recipient incurred such cost.